 Peet Limited's ordinary shares are listed on the Australian Securities Exchange ("ASX").
 The Company's ASX code is PPC.

 Peet Limited's Series 2, Tranche 1 Peet Bonds are listed on the ASX, with the code being PPCHB.
-These bonds mature
+These bonds mature 5 October 2022.

-Peet Limited's Series 2, Tranche 1 Peet Bonds are listed on th 5 October 2022.